-How practicum courses are integrated into the curriculum is up to the individual program to determine.
+How practicum courses are integrated into the curriculum is up to the individual program to determine, but programs are expected to appropriately complement experiential learning with theoretical learning to ensure students are prepared for practicum.

 The College, however, has minimum expectations for what practicum must consist of in order for students to apply theory and develop competencies and skills in practice.
 These expectations are outlined in this section.